Top 10 A/B Testing Tools That Are Good for the Next 5 Years (Vetted by Features, Privacy, Maturity & Price)

 How Does Privacy Affect Your A/B Testing Tool Choices?

-Regardless of if you use client-side tools for the convenience of set up or server-side tools for more in-depth tracking, you should still as a responsible business meet standard and upcoming privacy changes:
+Regardless of whether you use client-side tools for the convenience of setup or server-side tools for more in-depth tracking, you should still as a responsible business meet standard and upcoming privacy changes:

 • Respect Do Not Track browsers